 Many hundreds of years after the destruction of Phaistos, Matala became the Roman harbour for the town of Gortys.

-In the 60's and the 70's Matala gained international fame as hippies came from around the world to live in these caves.
+In the 60's and the 70's Matala gained international attention as hippies came from around the world to live in these caves.
 Important celebrities visited such as Joni Mitchell, Bob Dylan, Janis Joplin, Joan Baez and Cat Stevens.

 There is much to explore in the surrounding area.
-Apart from the second largest Minoan Palace of Phaistos, there is the Minoan Palace of Agia Triada, the famous ancient Roman capital of Gortys, the tiny village of Vori with its ethnological Museum, the mountain villages of Kamares and Zaros with their countless natural springs, and much more.
+Apart from the second largest Minoan Palace of Phaistos, there is the Minoan Palace of Agia Triada, the famous ancient Roman capital of Gortys, the tiny village of Vori with its Ethnological Museum, the mountain villages of Kamares and Zaros with their countless natural springs, and much more.